 - The `Y` button exits the script.

 If you train and save out the current state of the hierarchy, that saved state can be reloaded by starting the script with a `load` parameter.
 For example:

 sudo python3 main.py load

 Note: Saving the hierarchy to the a file on the SD card can take a minute or so to perform.
 Console text will announce when saving starts, and also when saving has completed.

 If the uSDC doesn't travel in a straight line using one of the trigger buttons, a `trimming` global variable can be modified to compensate for any drift.
 For example this could be set to `trimming = 0.2`

 An `RGB` image is captured from the camera module at each time step.
-This is converted...Read more »
+This is converted into a grey scale...Read more »